Doherty Track & Field

 a field event, getting steps, if there is not a coach or the field event judge present.

-In addition to the School District 11 substance abuse
+to the School District 11 substance abuse policy:

 - You will need an adequate pair of running shoes